useperform/perform/docs/base-bundle/crud.rst

    What are `types` anyway?
 Read more in the :doc:`next chapter <types>`.

-Then define a service for the admin:
+Then define a service:

 .. code-block:: yaml

-    app.admin.bike:
+    app.crud.bike:
-        class: AppBundle\Admin\BikeAdmin
+        class: AppBundle\Crud\BikeCrud
         tags:
-            - {name: perform_base.admin, entity: "AppBundle:Bike"}
+            - {name: perform_base.crud, entity: "AppBundle:Bike"}

 Routing
 -------

-Perform provides a ``crud`` route loader, which will create routes for an entity admin.
+Perform provides a ``crud`` route loader, which will create routes for an entity crud.

 Define a new route resource in ``app/config/routing.yml``:

 .. code-block:: yaml

-    bike_admin:
+    bike_crud:
         resource: "AppBundle:Bike"
         type:     crud
         prefix:   "/admin/bikes"

 Be sure to include a ``prefix`` for the routes.

-Some routes have been created with the route prefix we defined in the admin:
+Some routes have been created with the route prefix we defined in the crud class:

 .. code-block:: bash

    $ ./bin/console debug:router | grep bike

-     myapp_admin_bike_list            ANY      ANY      ANY    /admin/bikes/
+     myapp_crud_bike_list            ANY      ANY      ANY    /admin/bikes/
-     myapp_admin_bike_view            ANY      ANY      ANY    /admin/bikes/view/{id}
+     myapp_crud_bike_view            ANY      ANY      ANY    /admin/bikes/view/{id}
-     myapp_admin_bike_create          ANY      ANY      ANY    /admin/bikes/create
+     myapp_crud_bike_create          ANY      ANY      ANY    /admin/bikes/create
-     myapp_admin_bike_edit            ANY      ANY      ANY    /admin/bikes/edit/{id}
+     myapp_crud_bike_edit            ANY      ANY      ANY    /admin/bikes/edit/{id}

 Now visit ``/admin/bikes`` in your browser.
 A complete CRUD interface is now available!